axcheron/pydasm/README.md

 # pydasm

-pydasm is a python wrapper for [libdasm](https://github.com/axcheron/libdasm).
-It attempts to capture all the functionality of libdasm and bring its versatility to Python.
+I had some trouble compiling **pydasm** on recent Windows platforms.
+This "slightly" modified version should works on Windows 7/8/10 (Only tested on Windows 10).

-This fork fix the bug "error: Unable to find vcvarsall.bat" on Windows.
+**pydasm** is a python wrapper for [libdasm](https://github.com/axcheron/libdasm).

 ## Installation